ncatelli/regex/README.md

 	result
 )
 ```

+## Binary Representation
+A binary format has been provided for compiling runtime program down to an embeddable binary representation.
+Documenation on the structure can be found at [binary format](./docs/binary_format/README.md).

 ## Grammar
 The grammar can be found at [regex.ebnf](./docs/regex.ebnf) and based on excellent grammar from [kean](https://kean.blog).
 Additionally this includes an [xhtml version](./docs/regex.xhtml) for viewing in a browser.
 This was directly generated from [regex.ebnf](./docs/regex.ebnf) with [rr](https://githug.com/ncatelli/rr-docker.git).